-(a) Sixty days before the end of the fiscal year or on the date the Mayor shall present to the Council a budget whichever date is earlier, the Director of Finance, in consultation with the Risk Manager, shall recommend to the Town Council the amount of appropriation necessary to keep each fund actuarially sound, which appropriation shall be in an amount at least equal to the amount calculated pursuant to section 10-42 (d) above.
+Sixty days before the end of the fiscal year or on the date the Mayor shall present to the Council a budget whichever date is earlier, the Director of Finance, in consultation with the Risk Manager, shall recommend to the Town Council the amount of appropriation necessary to keep each fund actuarially sound.
 Said funds shall be subject to normal budgetary procedures and appropriation action provided that due consideration be given to the recommendations of the Director of Finance and any actuary/consultant hired by the Town to review the fund.
-Effective: 10-16-18

-(b) The Director of Finance shall maintain each fund in accordance with generally accepted accounting principles and shall include complete financial statements for each fund in the Town's annual financial report.
+The Director of Finance shall maintain each fund in accordance with generally accepted accounting principles and shall include complete financial statements for each fund in the Town's annual financial report.

-(c) The Director of Finance shall provide the Town Council with (1) a quarterly report on the expenses paid from the reserve funds established pursuant to section 10-41; and (2) a report of any actuarial, consulting or legal expense from such reserve fund in excess of ten thousand dollars within fourteen days of such expense.
-As used in this section, 'expense' means any request for payment from the town for an actuarial, consulting or legal service regardless of how such request is paid by the town.
+(a) The Director of Finance shall provide the town council with (1) a quarterly report on the expenses paid from the reserve funds established pursuant to section 10-41; and (2) a report of any actuarial, consulting or legal expense from such reserve fund in excess of ten thousand dollars within fourteen days of such expense.
+As used in this section, 'expense" means any request for payment from the town for an actuarial, consulting or legal service regardless of how such request is paid by the town.